eclipse-openj9/openj9/README.md

 [coc]: https://eclipse.org/org/documents/Community_Code_of_Conduct.php

 If you think you want to contribute but you're not ready to sign the Eclipse Contributor Agreement, why not come along to our weekly *Ask the OpenJ9 community* calls to find out more about how we work.
 We talk about new ideas, answer any questions that get raised, and discuss project plans and status.
-We also do lightning talks on features and functions of the VM.
+We also do lightning talks on the features and functions of the VM.
 Visit the *#planning* channel in our [Slack workspace](https://openj9.slack.com/) for information about upcoming community calls and minutes from previous meetings (Join [here](https://www.eclipse.org/openj9/oj9_joinslack.html)).

 What repos are part of the project?
 ===================================